Nikolassantos/TableManager/README.md

 ## Getting started

 1. Clone this repo using `git clone github.com/Nikolassantos/TableManager.git`
-2. Move yourself to the appropriate directory: `cd tableMAanager`<br />
+2. Move yourself to the appropriate directory: `cd tableManager`<br />
 3. Run `yarn` to install dependencies<br />

 ### Getting started with the backend server